Cube Entertainment: 2018–present: Fourth-generation artists, business expansion, U CUBE and changing of CEO

 On January 6, 2021, Cube Entertainment announced that they had signed a contract with webtoon platform, Comics Family, to produce video content with their IP.
 The company plans to produce 12 exclusive video content on webtoon IPs per year with Comics Family.
 They are planning to distribute the dramas globally through various OTT platforms.
 On June 10, 2021, Cube Entertainment's fourth girl group, Lightsum, debuted.
 On August 3, 2021, Jang Hyun-seung left Cube Entertainment after his contract expired.
 On August 13, 2021, Choi Yu-jin of CLC made an unofficial announcement through Girls Planet 999 that Cube had told CLC that they would no longer be doing group activities.
 On August 14, 2021, Cube Entertainment announced Soojin's withdrawal from (G)I-dle after a school bullying accusation.
 On October 22, 2021, Choi Yujin of CLC successfully placed 3rd in the final live episode of Mnet's survival show Girls Planet 999, making her debut in the nine-member project group, Kep1er.
 On November 16, 2021, Cube Entertainment announced the departure of Sorn after her exclusive contract got terminated.

 On March 5, 2022, Cube Entertainment announced that Soojin's exclusive contract has been terminated after police investigations concluded that the accusers were not guilty of spreading false information.
 On March 18, 2022, Cube Entertainment announced that Seungyeon and Yeeun would be leaving the company as they had chosen not to renew their contract with the company.
 On May 20, 2022, Cube Entertainment announced that CLC would be disbanding as of June 6 of that year.
+On October 25, 2022, Cube Entertainment announced the departure of members Huiyeon and Jian from the group and that Lightsum would be reorganized as a group of six.

+On October 9, 2023, Cube Entertainment announced that Pentagon members' Yeo One, Yan An, Yuto, Kino, and Wooseok did not renew their contract with the agency.
+On November 6, after eleven years, the members of BTOB departed from Cube Entertainment following the completion of their contracts.
+The same day, Pentagon member Hongseok terminated his contract with the company.

+On March 20, 2024, Cube Entertainment announced that Seunghee would be leaving the company as her contract had ended.
+On April 2, Cube debuted Nowadays, it is their fourth boy group after Beast, BtoB and Pentagon.